What Other Workplace Carcinogens Cause Cancer?

 |Firefighters||Leukemia, lung cancer, mesothelioma, occupational asthma,|

 |Foundries and blasting operations||Cancers of the colorectum, larynx, lung, ovary, pharynx, and stomach; silicosis|

 |Refineries and gasoline-related industries||Anemia, leukemia, lung cancer, occupational asthma|

 Veterans with mesothelioma can take action without affecting their benefits.

 In time, occupational exposure to carcinogens in the workplace may lead to symptoms of chronic disease or cancer.
 Usually, diagnosing an occupational disease begins with a physical examination by a doctor.
 Your doctor may ask about your work history and possible sources of exposure.

 - Severity and prognosis of the disease

-- Your ability to undergo certain kinds of treatment
+- Ability to undergo certain kinds of treatment

 People who believe their diagnosis is a result of carcinogenic exposure in the workplace should talk to a qualified attorney as soon as possible.
 While legal compensation may be available, each state’s statute of limits restricts the amount of time plaintiffs have to file a claim.